Hydrogenoxalate

-Hydrogenoxalate or hydrogen oxalate is an anion with chemical formula HC2O4- or HO\sC(=O)\sCO2-, derived from oxalic acid by the loss of a single proton; or, alternatively, from the oxalate anion C2O4(2-) by addition of a proton.
+Hydrogenoxalate or hydrogen oxalate (IUPAC name: 2-Hydroxy-2-oxoacetate) is an anion with chemical formula HC2O4- or HO\sC(=O)\sCO2-, derived from oxalic acid by the loss of a single proton; or, alternatively, from the oxalate anion C2O4(2-) by addition of a proton.
 The name is also used for any salt containing this anion.
 Especially in older literature, hydrogenoxalates may also be referred to as bioxalates, acid oxalates, or monobasic oxalates.
 Hydrogenoxalate is amphoteric, in that it can react both as an acid or a base.